replit/database-node/README.md

 These functions are specified in the repl.it DB.

-> `get(String key, Object options?)`
+> `get(String key, Object config?)`

-Gets a key from cache, if it doesn't exist it fetches.
+Gets a value from cache or from the database if it doesn't exist.
 Returns Promise.
 ```js
 client.get("key", {
 	raw: false,